Trading House of G.G. Pustovoytov: Building Trade House after the bombing

 In 1942, during the second occupation of Rostov-on-Don by German fascist troops, the city was exposed to bombing.
 One of the bombs hit the house of G.G.
 Pustovoytov which destroyed the roof of the building and the rotunda.
 As a result of the bombing the upper floors of G.G.
 Pustovoytov's house were completely burnt down, the fire destroyed all book fund of scientific library.

 In 1965 the building was reconstructed.
 According to the project of the architect E.P.
 Likhobabin, the building was completed with a southern wing along Budennovskiy Avenue.
 Before the Great Patriotic War, in place of the new wing was another house of Grigory Pustovoytov and Karapet Chernov which could not be restored after the bombing of 1942.
-Today Rostov Central Department Store is located in the building.

 Architecture

 The project of G.G.
 Pustovoytov's house was occupied by the architect of Rostov-Nakhichevan city governorate E. M. Gulin who has finished at that time construction of trading house of merchants Yablokov.

 The main role in the architecture of G.G.
 Pustovoytov's house is played by the principles of one of the formal trends of rational modernity - the "department store style" or the "industrial-commercial style" which arose in 1897 in Germany.
 During the construction of the building, a new frame-walled structural system was use, which is displayed in the plasticity of the facades united in a single rhythmic composition with the predominance of vertical divisions.
 In the architectural community the trading house of G.G.
 Pustovoytov is often compared with the Kuznetsovs' trading house in Moscow and the Mertens trading house in St. Petersburg, which gives reason to speak not only of the strong influence of the capital examples, but also of creative loan.
 The architecture of the end of the XIX beginning of the 20th century was a criterion of Rostov "capital character" and variety.